ntop/nDPI/doc/usdt.rst

        | ``arg2``: confidence level (``enum``)
        | ``arg3``: category (``enum``)
        | ``arg4``: flow pointer (``struct ndpi_flow_struct *``)
-     - Fires exactly once per flow when classification is finalized.
+     - Fires exactly once per flow when classification is finalised.
-       Covers all exit paths: successful detection, giveup, max-packets, nBPF match, and extra-dissector completion.
+       Covers all exit paths: successful detection, give-up, max-packets reached, nBPF match, and extra-dissector completion.
-       The scalar arguments allow fast filtering in bpftrace predicates;
-       ``arg4`` provides access to all other flow fields when needed.
+       The scalar arguments (``arg0``–``arg3``) support efficient filtering inside bpftrace predicates; ``arg4`` provides access to all remaining flow fields when deeper inspection is required.
    * - ``hostname_set``
      - | ``arg0``: hostname string (``char *``)
        | ``arg1``: flow pointer (``struct ndpi_flow_struct *``)
-     - Fires when a hostname/SNI is extracted from a flow.
+     - Fires whenever a hostname or SNI is extracted from a flow.
-       Covers all protocols that resolve hostnames: TLS (SNI), DNS, HTTP (Host header), QUIC, NetBIOS, DHCP, STUN, and others.
+       Covers all protocols that carry a hostname: TLS (SNI), DNS, HTTP (Host header), QUIC, NetBIOS, DHCP, STUN, and others.
-       The hostname is provided directly as a string for convenience;
+       The hostname is passed directly as a string for convenience;
-       the flow pointer gives access to all other flow fields.
+       the flow pointer provides access to all other flow fields.
    * - ``fragment_ipv4``
      - | ``arg0``: pointer to IPv4 header (``struct ndpi_iphdr *``)
-     - Fires when a (IPv4) packet processed by the library is fragmented at IP layer.
+     - Fires when an IPv4 packet processed by the library is fragmented at the IP layer.
    * - ``fragment_ipv6``
      - | ``arg0``: pointer to IPv6 header (``struct ndpi_ipv6hdr *``)
-     - Fires when a (IPv6) packet processed by the library is fragmented at IP layer.
+     - Fires when an IPv6 packet processed by the library is fragmented at the IP layer.

 bpftrace Notes
 --------------